jolortiz/agora-video-react/README.md

 4. Use npm to run dev environment and build for production.

 After following these instructions I have the sample app up and running!
 To use the video call system take the App ID, Channel Name, and Temp Token and input them into the app to join the channel.
+---

 ### Added Functionality

-Now that I have my dev environment set up, It was time to look over the code and add some aditional functionality.
+Now that I have my dev environment set up, It was time to look over the code and add some additional functionality.
 For this project I added Mute/Unmute capabilities as well as Enable/Disable Video capabilities.
 I implemented these in the exact same way so I will only cover Mute/Unmute here.

 I began by adding a button component that I inserted into the header.
 This component is a Material-UI component and you can see the documenatation for it [here](https://material-ui.com/api/button/).
-This button reflects changes made to the isMuted variable that I added to the state.
+This button reflects changes made to the `isMuted` variable that I added to the state.
 Dependent upon this variable, the button will call a function to mute or unmute the stream when it is clicked.
 ```javascript
 const MuteUnmuteBtn = () => {
   return (